carbon-language/carbon-lang/docs/design/classes.md

 -   all data members are `TriviallyDestructible`, and
 -   all base classes are `TriviallyDestructible`.

+For example, a [struct type](#struct-types) is `TriviallyDestructible` if all its members are.

-This implies that their destructor does nothing, which may be used to generate optimized specializations.
+`TriviallyDestructible` implies that their destructor does nothing, which may be used to generate optimized specializations.

 There is no provision for handling failure in a destructor.
 All operations that could potentially fail must be performed before the destructor is called.